 - 1. Arrange oven racks while oven is cool. - 2.
-Turn the OVEN MODE knob to Broil. - 3.
-For optimum browning results, preheat oven for 2 minutes before adding food. - 4.
+Turn the mode selector knob to broil. - 3.
+For optimum browning results, preheat oven for 5 minutes before adding food. - 4.
 Place the broiler pan on the rack.
-Be sure to center the broiler pan directly under the broiler element. - 5.
-Broil with oven door closed.
+Be sure to center the broiler pan directly under the broiler element.
+Broil with the oven door closed. - 5.
 Always pull the oven rack out to the stop position before turning or removing food. - 6.
 Turn the selector knob to OFF when broiling is complete or to cancel broil.

-Rack positions (L); and broil pan and insert (R)
+Figure 15: Rack positions (L); and broil pan and insert (R)